-There are two goods, consumption and housing.
+In the economy, there are two goods, consumption and housing.
 The economy consists of over-lapping generations of two period-lived households.
 Each generation has unit mass and all households are identically endowed with wealth w_1 in consumption goods when born.

 Households obtain housing services by living in exactly one house.
-Houses come in different qualities $h \in [0, 1 - \rho)$.
-We assume the economy is endowed with a mass ρ of h = 0 quality houses and a mass $1 - \rho$ of higher quality houses distributed uniformly over $(0, 1 - \rho)$.
+Houses come in different qualities h distributed uniformly over [0,1) and quality is indivisible.
 Owner-occupied houses require maintenance of δ^o per unit quality.

 Households receive utility over consumption and housing quality in their first year of life and from their terminal wealth w_T in year two.
-We assume that their utilities are linear in each of consumption, housing services and terminal wealth and that there are no assets available to trade.5
+We assume that their utilities are linear in each of consumption, housing services and terminal wealth and that there are no assets available to trade.6

 Households are heterogeneous only in their discount rates β .
-We assume discount rates are distributed uniformly over [0,1) each generation and that $w_1 > [1-\rho]$.
+We assume discount rates are distributed uniformly over [0,1) each generation and that $w_1 > 1$.